bbc/peaks.js/customizing.md

 ```

 There is a complete example demo available [here](demo/custom-markers) that
-shows how to use these functions to draw custom point and segment marker
+shows how to use these functions to draw custom point and segment markers.
-handles.

 Customizing markers does not work with the Peaks.js UMD bundle.
 You must build
 Peaks.js into your own bundle with Konva as a peer dependency, using a module